LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

      vm_provider.<KEY> = <VALUE>
    end

-Common options:

--  vcpus (integer) = The number of CPU cores to allocate.
--  memory (integer) = The size of RAM, in MB, to allocate.

 Provider specific options:

 -  libvirt [25]

    -  cpu_mode (string) = The CPU mode to use.
+   -  cpus (string) = The number of vCPU cores to allocate.
+   -  memory (string) = The size, in MiB, of RAM to allocate.
+   -  storage (dictionary of strings) = Create additional disks.
    -  volume_cache (string) = The disk cache mode to use.

+-  virtualbox [17]

+   -  cpus (string) = The number of vCPU cores to allocate.
-   -  storage (dictionary of strings) = Create additional disks.
+   -  customize (list of strings) = Run custom commands after the virtual machine has been created.

--  virtualbox

    -  gui (boolean) = Launch the VirtualBox GUI console.
    -  linked_clone (boolean) = Use a thin provisioned virtual machine image.
-   -  customize (list of strings) = Run custom commands after the virtual machine has been created.

-[17]
+   -  memory (string) = The size, in MiB, of RAM to allocate.

+-  vmware_desktop (VMware Fusion and VMware Workstation) [48]

+   -  gui (boolean) = Launch the VirtualBox GUI console.
+   -  memsize (string) = The size, in MiB, of RAM to allocate.
+   -  numvcpus (string) = The number of vCPU cores to allocate.

+The ``vmware_desktop`` provider requries a license from Vagrant.
+It can be used on two different computers.
+A new license is required when there is a new major version of the provider plugin.
+[49]

 Networks
 ''''''''